hbarry89/Professional-README-Generator/README-File-Generator/README.md

   To run tests, run the following command:

-  npm test
+  <code>npm test</code>

   ## Questions

   If you have any questions you can contact me at test.

   You can see more of my work at [test](https://github.com/test).